-Occupational therapists (OTs) are considered allied health professionals, and they work alongside physicians, nurses, physical therapists, speech therapists, respiratory therapists, and many other health practitioners.
-OTs collaborate with fellow health providers to deliver holistic care to patients who have suffered from debilitating illnesses or injuries.
+OTs are considered allied health professionals, and they work alongside physicians, nurses, physical therapists, speech therapists, respiratory therapists, and many other health practitioners.
+OTs collaborate with these fellow health providers to deliver holistic care to patients who have suffered from debilitating illnesses or injuries.

 OTs are unique in that they use evidence-based interventions to help patients participate in the activities they find most meaningful.
-That means care is extremely holistic and tailored to each individual patient.
-And, while other rehabilitation professionals are also trained in helping patients regain function, we OTs are unique because we also address cognition and mental health—in essence, we truly take a mind-body approach in our care delivery.
+That means the care OTs deliver is extremely holistic and tailored to each individual patient.
+And, while other rehabilitation professionals are also trained in helping patients regain function, OTs are unique in addressing both cognition and mental health.
+In essence, OTs truly take a mind-body approach to care delivery.

 If you are looking for a basic walk-through of OT, I highly recommend checking out our guide: What is OT?

 If you are curious about the similarities, differences, and interdisciplinary opportunities within the standard rehabilitation team, check out our guide: OT vs. PT vs. SLP: Similarities and Differences.

 If you’re considering a career in OT, it’s very important that you truly, completely familiarize yourself with occupational therapists’ work.
 This is a critical step before you decide to invest the time, money, and energy needed to enter the profession.

 An OT’s day is usually spent working with a series of patients on a set schedule.
 OTs evaluate and assess patients’ needs, then set plans of care (POCs) consisting of discrete goals for functional recovery.
 Much of an OT’s job involves troubleshooting patients’ challenges and determining the right types of interventions to address the problems.